 Q: What if I cry or get emotional on-scene?
 I am not sure I could do this and be of any support to a family member.

-A: On occasion, some volunteers have become emotional on-scene, which is OK.
+A: On occasion, some volunteers do become emotional on-scene, which is OK.
 We are all human.
 Typically, this does not occur, but if it does, it is also OK to excuse yourself and regroup outside if needed.

-Q: What if being on-scene triggers me and brings me back to the day of my own loss?
+Q: What if being on-scene activates me and brings me back to the day of my own loss?
 I am in a good place emotionally and do not want to return to that time.

 A: This is an understandable concern.
 Each volunteer debriefs with a clinician or staff member immediately after each response.
 This allows volunteers to discuss any difficult portion of the call they may have experienced.
 Volunteers have found this very helpful and do not typically need additional support.
 However, if extra support were needed, LOSS Team clinicians will ensure this takes place.
 Volunteers are our top priority!